How Video Marketing Can Grow Your Business

 You have to Break a Few Eggs to Make an Omelette

 What if our campaign about drug use was restricted to awareness posters or pamphlets?
 Would those two mediums be as effective?
-Would our campaign have been as ubiquitous as it was, to a point where it is ingrained in American culture?
+Would the campaign have been as ubiquitous as it was, so much so that it is ingrained in American culture?

 Let’s look at this from another perspective.
 Write about every aspect of the drug ad, frame by frame, including your emotional response and the major themes of the commercial.
 How long of an article would it be?
 And how long to read it?
 Our commercial was only 15 seconds.